timekit-io/booking-js/README.md

 ## Usage

 To ensure that we can push out updates, improvements and bugfixes to the library, you should load the library through our CDN.
-It's hosted on Amazon Cloudfront so it's snappy.
+It's hosted on Amazon Cloudfront so it's snappy enough for production.

 The simplest and most universally compatible usage is with autoload: